BengtGustafsson/PolymorphicValue/README.md

 ### Preventing heap allocation

 In some scenarios, especially in embedded systems, heap allocations may be precluded.
-To be able to check against heap allocations already at compile time there is a special option that can be set to false to prevent allocations.
-In this case the size of each U being used is checked at compile time towards the set SBO size, thereby simplifying selecting the suitable SBO size.
+To be able to check against potential heap allocations already at compile time there is a special option that can be set to false to prevent allocations.
+In this case the size of each U being used is checked at compile time towards the set SBO size, thereby simplifying selecting a suitable SBO size.

 If heap allocations are prevented by this option the SBO size is set to be at least as large as T. However, if subclasses add members the SBO size must be adjusted manually.